Creaous/ImpostersMC-Skript/README.md

-# Among-Us-Skript
+# ImpostersMC Skript
-The GitHub page for the Among Us skript.
+The GitHub page for the ImpostersMC Skript.